The Online Imposter: University and its adjustment to E-Learning

 If there is one thing that I am certain of, it’s that a great deal of us deal with the feelings of being an imposter.
 In many challenges – both personally and professionally – we are held back by the unnerving imagination that we are both incapable, and perhaps totally bewildered, by the possibility of personal success.
 Despite our past achievements, given what we know, or see of ourselves: how stupid, dull, and insignificant we might be; we continue to leave the feelings of success and prestige to others, impotent to the idea that we are nothing but imposters.

-Though I understand that we each deal with things differently, I'm sure I am not alone in feeling this.
-Starting my master’s degree at the University of Leeds, which stands already as a certain achievement, has been quite difficult.
 The pandemic has established a prickly terrain; from student-related interaction being through online chat-rooms and zoom calls, with the inability to meet and engage with new people; a lack of a solid learning environment, one that remains riddled with minor technical issues and disruption; and overall, a genuine sense of loneliness.
 There no longer remains the novelties that University life typically offers, and such is the case that this new direction, one so dense and uncoordinated as this, has certainly peaked an already pre-existing diagnosis of the imposter syndrome.

 Nevertheless, we must remind ourselves that we are no different or less able than the other people surrounding us.
 In spite of the surface, the encounters we make with strangers, whether colleagues or classmates, though tangibly difficult and scary at times, holds one unflinching similarity: behind such a projection, they are in very basic ways, very much like us.
 They too buckle under pressure, overlook certain decisions with shame and regret, and cling to a totally unrealistic and bias comparison.
 The possibility of success and fulfilment fall to all of us, irregular of whether you see it or not.